robertmeta/swiftmac/WORKLOG.md

 =======
 2023-04-03 - Robert Melton
 --------------------------
+ - TODO: log the debug to a fiel so crashes can be debugged, make it flush too.
+ - Fixed up debug mode with real checks
+ - Hunted down any obvious crashes
  - Converted to a proper swift project with a pre-build step to make it more like a proper swift app and fit in the swift ecosystem
  - Still missing major features (voice change, how do split caps